 Another great option for school walk-a-thon themes is to design an event after a TV show or movie.
 With the ever-growing popularity of shows like Game of Thrones or Star Wars, why not let people don their best Daenerys wig or Princess Leia buns?
 Start the enthusiasm with your themed walkathon website to get participants excited.
 Include costume contests with prizes for the best dressed kids.

 A fun walk fundraiser for the younger crowd and elementary school fundraising is a Disney-Themed walk-a-thon.
 Parents and kids can get their best Elsa or Aladdin costumes and run with the enthusiasm of Moana singing out at sea.
-Disney attire is not limited to just the princess or new movies but can also involve the classics – like Mickey Mouse or Minnie Mouse ears.
+Disney attire is certainly not limited to princesses or new movies but can also involve the classics, like Mickey Mouse or Minnie Mouse’s ears.

-Should you find yourself in need of a fundraising walk or run during the wintertime, it’s only so natural to make it a holiday-themed event.
+Should you need a fundraising walk or run during the wintertime, it’s only natural to make it a holiday-themed event.
 Everyone can get into the holiday spirit!
 A famous walk in New York City is called SantaCon, where participants join in costume as Santa Claus, Mrs. Claus, or elves and Santa helpers.
 You can also do a Jingle Bell Jog, where everything from holiday sweaters to Christmas-themed costumes counts as an outfit.

 Late spring walkathons can get pretty hot.
 Why not add a cooling aspect to the run/walk with water guns?
 Include a small water gun with registration so everyone can join in the fun.
 What’s great here is that the event can have added activities, like water slides, water balloon tosses, and water sprinklers on the side or at the after-party, for participants and spectators alike to join in the water fun.

 Halloween Costume Walkathons